virtalus/zabbix-pdf-report/README.md

 Name all graph titles or item names you would like to generate a graph for.
 Define the scope of a host or host group.
 Select time period like last hour, last day, last week.
 Generate PDF.
 Events also can be included in the report.

+I'm not the author of code.
+Just providing a nice instruction how to install the feature.

 ## Installation

 This instruction assumes you are using default zabbix installation which points on http://127.0.0.1/zabbix/